THE LATEST: Local forecast calm for now, Watching Delta and Gamma

 TROPICAL STORM DELTA: (See forecast cone here.)
 As of 7 am Monday, Tropical Storm Delta was located about 270 miles southeast of Grand Cayman.
 It had maximum sustained winds near 40 mph and was moving west-northwest at 9 mph.
 The current forecast also shows that this system may strengthen into a category 2 hurricane as it approaches the Louisiana coastline.

-It is still early to determine any range of local impacts.
+Forecast models are actually in fairly good agreement on where T.S.
+Delta tracks, as of now.
+We will have to watch the model trends closely over the next several days.
+The forecast margin of error is between 160 - 200 miles 4 to 5 days out, so it is too early to specify local impacts since they will be dependent on where the system makes a landfall.
 In an effort to be prepared for the worst, coastal communities should prepare for hurricane conditions to arrive late on Thursday.
 Expect changes in the forecast and all should continue to check back for the newest details.

 The WBRZ Weather Team is here for you, on every platform.
 Your weather updates can be found on News 2, wbrz.com, and the WBRZ WX App on your Apple or Android device.
 Follow WBRZ Weather on Facebook and Twitter for even more weather updates while you are on the go.